dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 known what form this knowledge takes, what situations are likely to confuse the model.
 Until now.\todo{big claim!}

-With this work, we contribute three things:
+In this work, we contribute:

-* A microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program.
+* A microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program ([@sec:bench]).

-* Experiments that show that models develop a concept of nullability as they get bigger and are trained for longer.
+* We find show that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])

-* Experiments that show that models begin to understand nullability in a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program.
+* We find that models begin to understand nullability in a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program. ([@sec:grok, @sec:results])

 # Overview